-The WIIW portal provides access to economic data on Central and Eastern Europe, the CIS and southeastern Europe from 1990 to 2017.
+The WIIW portal provides economic data on central, eastern and southeastern Europe and the Commonwealth of Independent States (CIS) from 1990 to present.
 Data is collected and collated by the Vienna Institute for International Economic Studies - Wiener Institut für Internationale Wirtschaftsvergleiche.

-WIIW also provides access to full text publications via the top menu of the homepage; country profiles, monthly reports, research reports, the handbook of statistics and country forecasts (also in Excel format).
+WIIW also provides access to full-text publications (top menu of the homepage); country profiles, monthly reports, research reports, the handbook of statistics and country forecasts (also in Excel format).

 - Start-dates vary by country